Economic Empowerment of Women

 Latest News

-The proportion of women in business leadership in the Pacific is steadily increasing, but persistent barriers slow the ideal rate of progress, according to a new report published today by the Asian Development Bank’s (ADB’s) Pacific Private Sector Development Initiative (PSDI).
+The proportion of women in business leadership in Solomon Islands has seen a significant increase, according to speakers at an event held in Honiara last night to mark the launch of a new report from the Asian Development Bank’s (ADB’s) Pacific Private Sector Development Initiative (PSDI).